42Entwickler/EntityMask-Samples/README.md

 # EntityMask
-This is a demo project that represents a showcase for using 42Entwickler.EntityMask sourcegenerator for more comfort dealing with data transfer objects.

 EntityMask is a powerful, lightweight framework for creating strongly typed view projections of your domain entities through code generation.
 It allows you to define "masks" that expose only selected properties of your entities, transform values, and support deep object mapping without runtime reflection.